 Our ambition is to ensure that internet access contributes to development and equal opportunity, rather than becoming yet another means to increase social and economic inequality.
 To achieve this, we must aim for more than basic universal connectivity.

-As there are no alternative existing global frameworks for evaluating Meaningful Connectivity, our proposed standard is a first step towards redefining how internet access is measured.
-This standard will help policymakers to target improved quality of service in addition to expanding reach.
+As there are no alternative existing global frameworks for evaluating Meaningful Connectivity, our proposed target is a first step towards redefining how internet access is measured.
+This target will help policymakers to target improved quality of service in addition to expanding reach.